carmine560/trading-peripheral/README.md

   * Yahoo Finance does not seem to have stocks listed solely on the Nagoya Stock Exchange.
-  * Extracting order status assumes day trading on margin.
+  * Extracting the order status assumes day trading on margin.

 ## License ##